 Somalia is a lucrative case for analyzing coercion of VNSA for several reasons.
 First, it was an early post-Cold War test for the UN.
 It marked the first time Chapter VII enforcement provisions of the UN Charter were invoked for internal conflict.
-Second, its complexity was compounded by multiple players: VNSA; nation-states; inter-governmental organizations (IGOs); and non-governmental organizations (NGOs).109 From among these, the defining contest pitted the UN and US against rival Somali factions: the Somali National Alliance (SNA) led by Mohamed Farah Aideed and dominated by the Habr Gedir sub-clan, and the United Somali Congress (USC) led by Ali Mahdi Mohamed and dominated by the Abgal sub-clan.110 Each faction had its own organizational structure, sub-groups, and alliances.
+Second, its complexity was compounded by multiple players: VNSA; nation-states; inter-governmental organizations (IGOs); and non-governmental organizations (NGOs).
+The Somali National Alliance (SNA) led by Mohamed Farah Aideed and dominated by the Habr Gedir sub-clan, and the United Somali Congress (USC) led by Ali Mahdi Mohamed and dominated by the Abgal sub-clan.
+Each faction had its own organizational structure, sub-groups, and alliances.
 Notably, the VNSA are not state-sponsored; however, both rely on illegal arms shipments and other activities for financial support.
 Third, its three distinct phases supports intra-case comparisons: 1) UN Operations in Somalia I (UNOSOM I), Apr-Dec 1992; 2) United Task Force (UNITAF), Dec 1992-Apr 1993; and 3) UNOSOM II, May 1993-Mar 1995.
 The phases, or rounds, provide a framework for assessing the effectiveness of coercion in light of the determinants of success.